FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

   4.0523443   2.9164758   2.7241356   2.8247747   2.9598234 ]
 ```

 we see that they are quite similar.
 That's the magic of a hierarchical model!
-We start with plausible defaults from a
+We started with plausible defaults from a
-global perspective and adapt locally depending on the amount of data.
+global perspective and adapted locally depending on the amount of data.

 Running the code from the [model notebook] on your laptop will be matter of a few minutes for the training on 1000 stores
 haven 942 days of sales and 23 features for each store and day.
 In total this leads to roughly one million data points
 and $23\cdot 1000+1000+2\cdot 23+2=24048$ parameters in our graphical model.
 Since each parameter is fitted with the help of a
-parameterized distribution, as we are doing SVI (check out the *guide* function), the number of actual variables is twice as much leading to roughly 50,000
+parameterized distribution in the guide, as we are doing SVI, the number of actual variables is twice as much leading to roughly 50,000
 variables that need to be fitted.
-While 50k parameters and about 1 Million data points surely is not Big Data,
+While 50k parameters and about 1 Million data points surely is not big data,
 it's still impressive that using NumPyro you can fit a model like that within a few minutes on your
 laptop and the implementation is not even using batching that would speed it up even further.
 In one of my customer
-projects we used a way larger model and much more data.
-Some workstation was still able to handle it and you have to
+projects we used a way larger model on much more data and our workstation was still able to handle it smoothly.
-take my word for it that NumPyro really scales well beyond this little demonstration.
+NumPyro really scales well beyond this little demonstration.

 ## Visualization

 There is now tons of things one could do with the results of our hierarchical model.
 One could check out the
 actual prediction results, look at how certain we are about the parameters like the coefficients and so on.
 Most of that
-I will leave most of that to the interested reader and give only a few tidbits here from the [evaluation notebook].
+I will leave to the interested reader and give only a few tidbits here from the [evaluation notebook].
-First of all let's look at the sales prediction for one of the stores from the test set:
+We start with taking a look at the sales prediction for one of the stores from the test set:

 <figure>
 <p align="center">